erasmopurif/fantablasfemo-streamlit/README.md

 # fantablasfemo-streamlit
-Repository for Fantablasfemo app made by Streamlit
+Repository for Fantablasfemo app made with Streamlit